davidroman0O/querybind/readme.md

 The `querybind` package is a utility library for the [Fiber](https://gofiber.io/) web framework, designed to simplify query parameter binding and state management in HTMX-driven applications.
 It provides a way to bind query parameters to Go structs and manage URL state seamlessly.

+## TODO

+- Integrate more libs/framework, not just fiber
+- more examples

 ## Features

 - Bind URL query parameters to Go structs dynamically using struct tags.